 When to take holidays

 Traditional holiday times are the busiest times for freelance locum GPs to work.
-The quietest times are just after Easter, November and January.
-These are the cheapest times to take holiday, so take advantage!
+The quietest times tend to around Easter, November and January.
+These are also the cheapest times to take holiday, so take advantage!
 Christmas and Easter are traditional holidays that many doctors will have given up over the years.
 Consider using your locum flexibility to take them as holiday yourself and relax.
 There are perks to being freelance!

 Local Information to get before you start

 A big misconception about working in different GP surgeries is that they're all the same.
 They're not.
-In fact, each practice has around 200 different 'information variables' unique to itself.
+In fact, each practice has around 500 different 'information variables' unique to itself.
 The only safe, effective and efficient way to present this information is through what the CQC call a 'practice induction pack'.
-And to help GPs access this all in a standardised way, NASGP has produced the Standardised Practice Information Portal (Spip).
+And to help GPs access this all in a standardised way, NASGP has produced the Standardised Practice Information Portal (Spip - part of NASGP's Practeus GP web platform).

-You can login to Spip right now and invite all your practices to add you to theirs if they have one set up.
-If they haven't, asking them for all the contact details for the list below should be a good prompt for them to invest in Spip right now!
+You can login to Spip via Practeus right now and invite all your practices to add you to theirs if they have one set up.
+If they haven't, asking them for all the contact details for the list below should be a good prompt for them to invest in Spip right now (and better still, its completely free to practices)!

 - Hospital phone numbers with direct lines for admissions, A&E, GUM Clinics and pathology departments;